sandialabs/PyRIID/README.md

 Unit tests for this package can be found [here](https://github.com/sandialabs/PyRIID/blob/main/tests).

-Run all unit tests with the following command:
+Run all unit tests with the following:

 ```sh
 python -m unittest tests/*.py -v